Understanding Regenerative Knee Treatments

 How Platelet-Rich Plasma Therapy Works:

-For more detailed information on regenerative therapy for chronic patellofemoral pain, check out our internal link.
+For more detailed information on PRP, check out our article on regenerative therapy for chronic patellofemoral pain.

 Gel Injections (Viscosupplementation)